EDS ECHO Healthcare Professionals

 Course Fees

-The Finding Functional Foundations (FFF)™ course costs $500 USD per participant, which includes 18 hours of coursework plus course materials and access to Susan’s professionally created training videos during the course, time to complete the Care Plan Assessment, a Certificate of Completion and 18 AMA PRA Category 1 Credits™ Continuing Education (CE) credits.
+The Finding Functional Foundations (FFF)™ course costs $550 USD per participant, which includes 18 hours of coursework plus course materials and access to Susan’s professionally created training videos during the course, time to complete the Care Plan Assessment, and a Certificate of Completion.
+Participants may claim a Certificate of Attendance at the end of the course.

 Course costs are in USD (United States Dollars).
 Please use your preferred currency converter to convert into your local currency.
 Please note, refunds are not available if you are unable to complete the course.